MariaDB database server¶

 mysqladmin to create or delete a database (or any other function) that no password is needed for access.
 Same works with

 mysql.
 It also means there is no password to compromise remotely.
-This depends on the security of the users setup on the server for all of the protection of the database.
+This depends on the security of the users set up on the server for all of the database protection.